 When to see fall colors in Aspen, Colorado

-Leaf watchers looking to take in the fall colors of Aspen should remember to mark their calendars because peak season in this part of Colorado starts a bit earlier than usual.
+Leaf peepers looking to take in the fall colors of Aspen should remember to mark their calendars because peak season in this part of Colorado starts a bit earlier than usual.
 The aspen trees begin their transition from green to gold at the start of September and reach their peak towards the end of the month.
 If you’re looking to see autumn foliage in Aspen, Colorado, you should aim for the third or fourth week of September.

 Great Smoky Mountains, Tennessee and North Carolina

 The Great Smoky Mountains is one of America’s most famous mountain ranges, rising across the border of Tennessee and North Carolina.
 The range is home to one of North America’s most diverse ecosystems with approximately 187,000 acres of old-growth forest and over one hundred species of native trees.
-Suffice to say, there’s an almost overwhelming abundance of foliage in the Smokies.
+Suffice it to say, there’s an almost overwhelming abundance of foliage in the Smokies.
 The diversity of trees in the Great Smoky Mountains which includes mountain maple, yellow birch, American beech, pin cherry and hobblebush are part of what makes the fall colors so remarkable in this location.

 When to see fall colors in the Great Smoky Mountains